-First I would like to introduce myself, I am Plexus 23s, a creative survivalist from the island of Sardinia, at the centre of the Western Mediterranean sea.
+First, I would like to introduce myself, I am Plexus 23s, a creative survivalist from the island of Sardinia, at the centre of the Western Mediterranean sea.

+Plexus 23s is my individual artist identification number within Plexus International Recall Network.
 My nationality is Italian but my culture is "Sarda" (Sardinian).
-In the island of Sardinia around 2000 B.C. there was a very rich and old culture from the bronze age and before.
-It was named Nuraghic culture.

-The Nuraghic age, from 1500 BC to 800 BC was a very complex social society which built a system of 17.000 stone towers on the island of Sardinia.
+In the island of Sardinia around 2000 B.C. there was a Bronze Age culture, named Nuraghic culture.
+The Nuraghic age from 1600 BC to 500 BC was a very complex society which built a system of thousands stones towers on the island of Sardinia.
 Very little is known of this culture.
-It had a very strong and long history in fighting cultural colonialization since the time of the Phoenicians, Romans, Spaniards on until the current Italian cultural trend.
+It had a very strong and long history in fighting cultural colonialization since the time of the Phoenicians, Romans, and Spaniards on until the current Italian cultural trend.